Weight gain after cancer treatment

 - measure your waist using a tape measure.

 If you find it hard to get to your target weight, or if you reach it very easily, talk to your doctor, specialist nurse or dietitian.
 They can help you set a new target.
-You may find it helpful to use our food planner.
+You may find it helpful to use our food and activity planner.

 Energy (calories)

-Food and drink contains energy.
+Food and drink contain energy.
 This is measured in units called kilocalories, which are often called calories or Kcals.
+Our body uses about two-thirds (66%) of the energy for body functions.
+This includes

-If we take in the recommended amount of calories, our body will use about two thirds of the energy for body functions.
-This includes controlling body temperature, digesting food and making new tissue.
-We use the rest of the energy when we are physically active.
+controlling body temperature, digesting food and making new tissue.
+We use the rest of the energy being physically active.

-When we take in more calories than we use, our bodies store it as fat.
+When we eat and drink more calories than we use, our bodies store it as fat.
 This means we gain weight.
 To lose weight, we need to use (burn off) more calories than we take in.
-You can do this by:

 - reducing the number of calories you take in through food and drink